 Are you struggling to keep up with housework because you just don’t have time to clean?

-8 simple strategies to keep your house clean
+8 simple strategies to keep your house clean on any schedule

 Like most moms, I am pretty busy.
 I work part time outside of the home, I volunteer, I try to go to the gym daily, I work part time from home, and when the kids get home from school my time is spent shuttling them around to their various activities, helping them with homework and music practice, getting dinner on the table, refereeing arguments, trying to get the kids to do some chores, and hopefully doing a few myself.